Updated: Mar 25

 Accountability is called for.
 The president must be impeached and convicted.
 Any elected leaders who supported this insurrection must also be removed from office.
 Other agents of the President, some of them officers of the court, who ginned up the crowd with talk of “trial by combat” and calls for “wild” and “strong” action that day must also held accountable and disbarred where appropriate.
 The next few days will be dangerous.

-If the safety of our elected leaders cannot be assured—a noose left behind for Mike Pence, menacing searches for Senators, murder threats against Sen. Nancy Pelosi, and an AWOL Sergeant-at-Arms who stymied multiple calls for the National Guard to protect Congress WHILE THEY WERE HUDDLED IN A BUNKER—then surely our folks on the front lines of the struggle for justice are also not safe.
+If the safety of our elected leaders cannot be assured—a noose left behind for Mike Pence, menacing searches for Senators, murder threats against Congresswoman Nancy Pelosi, and an AWOL Sergeant-at-Arms who stymied multiple calls for the National Guard to protect Congress WHILE THEY WERE HUDDLED IN A BUNKER—then surely our folks on the front lines of the struggle for justice are also not safe.

 We cannot rely on Biden to see the danger.
 His focus now is on “bringing the country together” and handling the pandemic and the economy in his first 100 days.
 President Biden may see impeachment and the necessary expulsions of complicit members of Congress as requiring too much energy or counterproductive.
 We must all redouble our efforts if we are going to force systemic change and influence what that change looks like.